 … a highly customised feedback system for wheelchair users

 sensomative wheelchair records and categorises sitting behaviour of wheelchair users.
-It provides specific feedback to support wheelchair users in reducing pressure magnitudes and durations towards preventing the development of pressure ulcers.
+It provides specific feedback to support wheelchair users to regularly perform pressure relief activities.

 Individuals with Spinal Cord Injury (SCI) who are confined to a wheelchair are at perpetual risk of developing decubitus (more commonly termed “pressure ulcers”), which typically results from prolonged periods of pressure/rubbing on the skin.
 To increase efficiency and adherence to preventive measures and to support wheelchair users in reducing pressure magnitudes/durations, the feedback system sensomative wheelchair has been developed.
 The system consists of a textile pressure mat to be placed underneath the wheelchair cushion, together with an associated smartphone application, and aims to provide feedback to the subject’s sitting behaviour, as assessed using seat interface pressure.